-In England & Wales or Northern Ireland a lease is defined for stamp duty land tax (SDLT) purposes as:
+In England and Northern Ireland a lease is defined for SDLT purposes as:

 - an interest or right in or over land for a term of years (whether that term is fixed or periodic)

 - a tenancy at will or other interest or right in or over land terminable by notice at any time (FA03/SCH17A/PARA1) (but note that a tenancy at will is an exempt interest - see SDLTM10050).

 ‘Term of years’ includes a term for less than a year, or for a year or years, or for a fraction of a year, or from year to year.
 (Law of Property Act 1925/S205 (1) (xvii)).

 A lease may be preceded by an agreement for lease, which may itself include a copy of the lease to be granted.
-Although this agreement may operate in law as an equitable lease, for SDLT purposes it is treated as a contract which may be charged to SDLT in certain circumstances.
+Although this agreement may operate in law as an equitable lease, for SDLT purposes it is not treated as a lease unless it is substantially performed prior to completion.
 (Walsh v Lonsdale (1882) 21 ChD 9: FA03/S44 and FA03/SCH17A/PARA12A).

 The treatment of a lease for stamp duty land tax purposes differs depending on whether it is a lease for a definite or an indefinite term.